someguy20336/PullThroughDoc/README.md

 The "base member" can be located in
   - A class in the same solution, like `MyClass.BaseMember()` (this works the best as the documentation is available in the source code)
   - An external library, like `Object.ToString()`.
 This should mostly work, but does have some limitations and caveats - see [this issue](https://github.com/someguy20336/PullThroughDoc/issues/12) if you are having problems with the analyzer/code fix.
 If you don't think your problem falls into any of the caveats outlined, submit a new issue.
+  - For the case in which you are trying to promote the documentation, the base member must exist in the source code of the solution.

 ## Installation